mikami3heart/PMlib-pybind/Readme.md

 doc/Readme.md : How to generate the detail API document with Doxygen
 ~~~

-* If you specify the cmake option by `-Denable_example=yes`, the test programs
+* If you specify the cmake option `-Denable_example=yes`, the test programs
+calling PMlib are compiled and saved as example1, example2,..
-under the example direcoty are built as example1,2,..,5 executables.
+under the example direcoty.

 * More example source programs, compile and run scripts, some logs can be found
 under doc/ directory.